- How will I know I have thyroid cancer? Are there any symptoms I should look out for?

 - What is the risk of my children having thyroid cancer?

-- Can I be seen at the Thyroid Cancer Center if I don’t have thyroid cancer?
+- Can I be seen at the Thyroid Cancer Program if I don't have thyroid cancer?

 - Who can I contact if I have more questions?
-How do I make an appointment with the center?
+How do I make an appointment?

 Your physician will feel your neck for any nodules and check your blood for the level of your thyroid stimulating hormone (TSH).
 If necessary, he/she will perform a quick and painless ultrasound procedure.
 This will provide a picture of your thyroid and show your physician if any abnormal lymph nodes are present in your neck.
 Your physician may perform a fine needle aspiration (FNA) biopsy where a thin needle is inserted into the nodule(s) and a sample is taken to the lab for analysis.
 If positive for thyroid cancer, your physician will recommend surgery to remove the thyroid and any affected lymph nodes.
 If negative, your physician may simply follow you and monitor any growth of the nodules.